tootedom/related/README.md

 The indexing and searching components make use of the [Disruptor](https://github.com/LMAX-Exchange/disruptor "Disruptor") library.
 Whilst the Indexing and Searching components do not need to directly be used, they provide a means of batching indexing and searching requests.

+## Indexing Overview ##

-The index web application is POSTed data contain the related items:
+The index web application is POSTed data containing the related items:

     curl -H"Content-Type:text/json" -XPOST -v http://localhost:8080/indexing/index -d '
     {